Ana Nikolić: Early life

 Ana Nikolić was born on September 27, 1978, in Jagodina, but grew up in Paraćin.
 She has a brother, Marko Nikolić, who worked as her manager.
 After graduating from grammar school, Nikolić moved to Belgrade where she attended secondary polytechnic school, studying design.
-It was also reported that she studied music at the Academy of Arts, Berlin.

 In 1998, Ana lost her father, whom she dedicated her 2016 song "Da te vratim" to.
 According to her, the loss of her father also stimulated her to become more independent and to start performing professionally.
-She left Serbia during 1999 bombing and went to Greece, where she lived for 9 months.
-There, Ana attended the performance of Sakis Rouvas, who according to her made a further influence on her music career.
+During the 1999 bombing Nikolić moved to Greece, where she lived for nine months.
+There, Ana was further influence to pursue a career in music by singer Sakis Rouvas.